constracti/chords/README.md

 - Class `chords-dir` defines the select element that controls the direction (up, down) of the transposition.
 - Class `chords-interval` defines the select element that controls the interval (1st, 2nd, …, 7th) of the transposition.
-- Class `chords-primary` defines the select element that controls the quality of the interval (diminished, perfect, augmented), in case of a primary interval (1st, 4th and 5th).
+- Class `chords-primary` defines the select element that controls the quality of the interval (diminished, perfect, augmented), in case of a primary interval (1st, 4th, 5th).
 - Class `chords-secondary` defines the select element that controls quality of the interval (diminished, minor, major, augmented), in case of a secondary interval (2nd, 3rd, 6th, 7th).

 #### Button elements